carogomezt/datascience_final_project/README.md

 Finally, after testing different models we took the last one and use it to create a web application with Flask, it receives a user image and returns the dog's breed that is the most similar.

 ## Results
+### Model Evaluation and Validation
+For the selected model, the number of epochs that we used to train the model was 20 and as the optimizer we used the _rmsprop_, as it gave a good accuracy I didn't try different options, but if we want to explore more the model we could try other optimizers like _adam_ and also increase the number of epochs to let the model generalize better, but we need to be careful about this approach because it could guide us to an overfitting if we left the model training a lot.
+### Justification
 The model that gave the best accuracy was the one that used the Resnet50 as an initial step, this is because this is a robust model that was trained in millions of images and generalizes well.
 You could find more information about the Resnet50 model [here](https://towardsdatascience.com/understanding-and-coding-a-resnet-in-keras-446d7ff84d33).
 The web application was created using the model with the highest accuracy and deployed on Heroku.